yaronf/I-D/STAR/draft-ietf-acme-star.md

     request, by the nature of the recurrent behavior cannot solve the above problem.
-The CA server needs complementary mitigation and specifically, it SHOULD enforce a minimum value on "recurrent-certificate-validity".
+The CA server needs complementary mitigation and specifically, it SHOULD enforce a minimum value on auto-renewal "lifetime".
 Alternatively, the CA can set an internal certificate generation processes rate limit.

 ## Privacy Considerations